michaelgwelch/loominate.net/_posts/2012-03-19-brainmess-extract-jump-methods.md

 You can see the change I made (and the full files) by visiting my GitHub repository and viewing commit [4b15b4ca][4].
 After I made these changes, I ran my tests and found that they still passed.

-Now, I&#8217;m not totally satisfied with the new methods.
+Now, I'm not totally satisfied with the new methods.
 The first problem I want to address is that the two methods look almost identical.
 The main differences between the two is whether we increment or decrement a variable.

 The second problem has to do with the `pc -= 2` in the `JumpBackward` method.
 What is going on there?
 And why is the `nestLevel` initialized to 1 in both cases?